Doudou14/Domoticz-apsystems_ecu/README.md

 To run the python scripts on the Raspberry Pi Python 3.x to be installed.
 * Place APSystemECU.py and ECU-C-R.py or ECU-B (choose file from your ECU model) in your Domoticz folder under scripts/python/ECU
-* If ECU C or R open ECU-C-R.py or If ECU B open ECU-B.py and change : ecu_ip url idx with your custom sensor values
+* If ECU C or R open ECU-C-R.py or If ECU B open ECU-B.py and change :
+-ecu_ip
+-url
+-idx with your custom sensor values

 ## Start script
 * If ECU C or R : Start the script with the command python3 /scripts/python/ECU/ECU-C-R.py